Encouraging biodiversity on Maritime farms (2011-)

 We also implemented a Nuisance Nature survey with DNR and NSFA in 2013, which was sent to a 625 random farmers in each of Nova Scotia and New Brunswick.
 We sought to understand which species were perceived as a nuisance, in what way, to which commodities, but also whether any cultural services were experienced (e.g. aesthetic enjoyment) and whether – on balance – the farmer would rather have or not have the species.
 The survey had an typical response for a single mail-out (12%) and the responses were analyzed for NB and NS-specific reports.
 The drivers of species tolerance differed whether the species was viewed as a threat, rather than simply causing damage (Goodale et al. 2015).

 In summer 2015 we implemented a multiple-reminder survey about management on marginal lands in Nova Scotia with EC, DNR and NSFA, which explored how farmers see and use their less productive lands, like woodlands and wetlands, and the implications of that for biodiversity.
 Included in this survey were questions about ownership fragmentation, to assist us in understanding how farm geography affects habitat provision.
+It turns out that fragmentation has no impact on how much habitat is present on a farm; farm area is more likely to matter (Sherren and Greenland Smith, in press).

 This work has now spun into the applied realm with the SARPAL project, based at the Nova Scotia Federation of Agriculture and project managed by lab alum Simon Greenland-Smith.
 He has developed an incentive program for the conservation of threatened wood turtles in the province, Wood Turtle Strides, which is being piloted this summer.
 Mhari Lamarque, MREM 2016, is helping me with program evaluation.
+We have no evidence from our work thus far that motivational crowding happens with such programs, but papers are in development.

 Greenland-Smith, S., Brazner, J, and Sherren, K. 2016.
 Farmer perceptions of wetlands; using social metrics as an alternative to ecosystem service valuation.
 Ecological Economics, 126, 58-69.